-Intermediate Modern: This class is a blend of the classic codified techniques of Graham, Humphrey and Limon fused with the instructors own innate sense of movement.
-An emphasis is placed on the initiations and connections of movement, musicality and a sense of weight, all while focusing on an intelligent awareness of alignment and core structure.
+Intermediate Modern: This class is a blend of the classic codified modern techniques fused with the instructors own innate sense of movement.
+An emphasis is placed on the initiations and connections of movement, musicality and a sense of weight.
 Classes finish with a group combination that incorporates all the elements that were worked on throughout the class.
-Technique exercises are usually kept and developed throughout 3 weeks while combos are developed throughout 4-6 weeks.

 Tap Basics: This class is for students who are brand new to tap.
 If you have never had a tap class before this class is for you!
 If you don’t have tap shoes we have a limited selection of loaner shoes; you can also wear any hard-soled shoe for your first class.
 If possible those brand new to tap should start at the beginning of the session, but you can also drop in anytime and just follow along with what the class is doing.
 Those with some tap knowledge can drop in any time.

 Beginning Tap: This class is for students with some tap knowledge who are still at a beginning level.
 The class starts with a basic warm up and moves on to learning technique and tap combinations.
 Tap shoes are required but there are some loaner tap shoes available for new students.